houda-tagir/Text-minning/README.md

 An instruction file (Instruction.txt or similar)

 ✅ Objectives:
-Please generate a complete technical report based on the content of:
+Please generate a complete technical report based on the content of the abstract should be in a page and introductionas the conclusion related work etc like the repport we find in google scholar  :

 The .ipynb file